At a glance

 Click on a sector to learn more:

-Thanks to its sizable dairy and beef sectors, Quebec can rely on a considerable number of cattle to be sold for meat when the time comes for them to be taken out of dairy or veal production.
+Thanks to its sizable dairy and beef sectors, Quebec is able to rely on a considerable number of cattle to be sold for meat when the time comes for them to be taken out of dairy or veal production.

 Cull cattle

-The lean meat from cull cows is in demand by buyers and the traceability of Quebec cattle is advantageous for the development of new markets.
+The lean meat from cull cows is highly sought after.
+In addition, the traceability of Quebec cattle is an advantage when it comes to developing new markets.

 Why do cattle get culled?

-Cattle are culled mostly at the end of their active milk production lives or as veal calves (end of productive period).
-Milk producers and veal producers must therefore replace their animals with new ones, allowing them to achieve their production targets.
-This is when cattle are culled, thus being removed from the herd and the farm.
-The cattle then serve a second purpose, allowing their value to be extracted on the meat market.
+Cattle are culled mostly at the end of the productive period of their lives, whether as milk cows or beef calves.
+Dairy producers and beef calf producers must therefore replace their animals with new ones to meet their production targets.
+This is when cattle are culled, i.e., removed from the herd and the farm in order for their value to be recovered on the meat market.

 By making the decision to cull animals that have reached the end of their useful life and replace them with younger animals, producers are able to renew their herds.
 Rotating animals in this way also helps improve the genetic makeup of the herd.